We understand aphasia and how if affects you.

 It is possible to live a good life with aphasia

-Make use of our free “Emergency Aphasia Card” for those challenging communication situations.
+Some people use an “Emergency Aphasia Card” for some communication situations.

 For more help see Aphasia on The Stroke Association website